MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointServer/administration/active-user-not-imported-through-ad-import.md

 - You use an organizational unit (OU) that's named Accounting and that contains a user, Testuser1.
 - TestUser1 is active in the Active Directory domain and is selected during the AD Import sync connection in the User Profile application.

-When you run Full or Incremental AD Import process, TestUser1 is not imported into the Profile database.
+When you run Full or Incremental AD Import process, TestUser1 isn't imported into the Profile database.
 The ULS logs show no errors or entries that are related to this user.
 All other users from the same OU are imported successfully into the Profile database.

 ## Cause